Backlog and sprints

 Puntos de historia

 En un sprint, puede documentar directamente el esfuerzo necesario como puntos de historia.
-The overall effort for a sprint is automatically calculated, and the sum of story points is displayed in the top row.

 Story points are defined as numbers assigned to a work package used to estimate (relatively) the size of the work.